Lost in Modality: Evaluating the Effectiveness of Text-Based Membership Inference Attacks on Large Multimodal Models: Conclusion

 \section{Conclusion}

 We present the first systematic evaluation of state-of-the-art text-based MIA methods on multimodal inputs.
-Our results show that visual inputs offer slight improvements in the in-distribution setting but invert the membership signal in out-of-distribution settings, and different attack methods respond with varying robustness.
+Our results show that visual inputs can invert membership signals, that ScienceQA may suffer from data contamination, and that different attack methods exhibit varying robustness.
 These findings highlight important limitations of applying text-only MIA techniques to multimodal models and point to the need for multimodal-aware approaches to evaluating training-data exposure.

 \begin{footnotesize}

 \end{footnotesize}